DollaHane/kaleidoskye-ecommerce/README.md

 }
 ```

-Push the pre-generated schema to your Neon database and create your first user with a password of "changeme" (after logging in you will be directed to update your password).
+Push the pre-generated schema to your Neon database and create your first user with a password of "Changeme2024!" (after logging in you will be directed to update your password).

 ```bash
   npm run db:push